 Embossed Stamp Resist Cards

-I have been trying to expand my “color comfort zone,” so when I saw the CAS Colours & Sketches Challenge #277 using some of my favorites, I knew I had to play along!
+At the same time, I have been trying to expand my “color comfort zone.”
+When I saw the CAS Colours & Sketches Challenge #277 using some of my favorites, I knew I had to play along!
 See below for the quick tutorial using these colors and the embossed stamp resist technique.

 - White Cardstock cut to 5 1/4″ x 4″.